tagohd/mono/Character Questionnaires/Luke Campbell (Character Survey).md

 	- Dog-human hybrid.
 Everyone in the story is an animal-human hybrid, though, so I don't think he really has any unique benefits.
 He can hear better than a regular human, for example, but so can pretty much everyone else.
 	- For the most part, he's just a regular human who happens to look like a dog and have a dog-like personality.
 - What powers do they have?
 Do they have none at all?
+	- He can remember the previous timelines, or at least remember them better than others.
+Other than that, he's not special.
+Anyone can learn magic, and most can do it better than he can.
 - How did they first learn of their abilities?
+	- By remembering the previous timelines?
+Seems pretty self-explanatory.
+But [[James Redawić|James]] confirms that he is, in fact, remembering them and not just experiencing déjà vu.
 - Do they have any magical items or weapons?
 How did they obtain their magical items?
+	- Not at the beginning of the story, but [[The Mothers Campbell|his moms]] give him [[NEEDLE OF CALAGASH|THE NEEDLE]] pretty early on.
+It's been handed down the Campbell family line for generations!
 - Does your character have any weaknesses when it comes to their species, powers or magical items?
+	- He should not eat chocolate.
+It probably won't kill him, but it could make him sick.
+	- As a novice mage, he gets [[Mana#Mana Toxicity|sick]] if he tries to cast too powerful a spell.
 - If your character was formerly human (or any species other than what they are currently), tell the story of how they became what they currently are.
+	- N/A

 ## Developer
 Try to answer these questions in-character if possible.

 ### Personality
 - Do you have a lifelong dream or aspiration?
+	- <span style="color:yellow">I've always dreamed about being a knight.
+I know it's not a realistic goal, but I don't know what I'd want to do instead.</span>
+	- What about being a knight appeals to you?
+	- <span style="color:yellow">Helping people, I guess.
+But I'd be lying if I said it wasn't also about going on some grand adventure and getting to be a hero.</span>
 - In general, how do you act around other people that you have just met?
+	- <span style="color:yellow">I try to be friendly.
+I love making new friends!</span>
 - Does your behavior around people change depending on how well you know them?
 If so, how?
+	- <span style="color:yellow">I try to always be my most authentic self.
+Once you've met me, you've already met the "real" me.
+But I have to remember that not everyone likes hugs from people they don't know that well.</span>
 - Are you an introvert or an extrovert?
+	- <span style="color:yellow">Extrovert for sure!
+I hate being alone.
+Why have "me" time when you could have "we" time?</span>
 - Are you generally organized or messy?
+	- <span style="color:yellow">Have you seen my room?
+If you have, do you know where I put the book I'm supposed to be reading for my literature class?</span>
 - Are you spontaneous and impulsive, or do you always need to have a plan?
+	- <span style="color:yellow">I like to think I'm a "go with the flow" kinda guy.</span>
 - Are you hot-tempered or calm?
+	- <span style="color:yellow">It takes a lot to get me mad.</span>
 - Do you tend to argue with people or avoid conflict?
+	- <span style="color:yellow">I don't like when people are mad at me, so I try not to start too many arguments.</span>
 - Do you care what others think of you?
+	- <span style="color:yellow">I know I'm not supposed to, but how can I not?
+What if they think I'm not a good boy?</span>
 - Are you a better leader or follower?
+	- <span style="color:yellow">I guess I'm a follower?
+Is that bad?
+Do you want me to be more of a leader?</span>
 - What is the most important quality you look for in a friend?
+	- <span style="color:red">{Not sure about this answer}</span> <span style="color:yellow">Hmmm... that's a tough one.
+Someone who knows how to have fun?
+Who likes the same things I do, but also likes different things that they can introduce me to?</span>
 - What is your greatest strength?
+	- <span style="color:red">{Pass}</span>
 - What is your greatest weakness?
+	- <span style="color:red">{OOC: Probably that he's too trusting, but I don't think he would answer that way.}</span>
 - Name three other traits about yourself- positive or negative.
+	- <span style="color:red">{Pass}</span>
 - Do you hide your true self from others and in what way?
+	- <span style="color:yellow">Like I said, I try not to.
+People say I wear my heart on my sleeve, even though I don't have any shirts with hearts on them...</span>
 - Are you optimistic or pessimistic?
+	- <span style="color:yellow">I try to be optimistic.</span> <span style="color:red">{Could maybe use some elaboration.}</span>
 - What is your greatest fear?
+	- <span style="color:yellow">Losing a friend, especially if it was because of something I did.</span>
 - What trait do you find most admirable?
 How often do you find it in others?
+	- <span style="color:red">{Pass}</span>
 - What’s something you’re good at doing?
 How about something you’re bad at?
+	- <span style="color:yellow">I'm actually pretty good at jousting!
+I came in 3rd at the last tournament I did!
+I'm going to get 1st place this year, though, I know it!</span>
+	- <span style="color:yellow">But something I'm bad at?
+Well, I've never been too great at math...</span>
 - Do you smoke, drink, or use drugs?
 If yes, why?
 Do you want to quit?
 If no, why not?
 - Do you have any quirks, strange mannerisms, annoying habits, or other defining characteristics?
 - What is your most treasured possession?